XcalableMP/manual/en/tutorial-local.rst

      end if
    end program main

-上のプログラムでは，3つのCoarrayであるa，b，cを宣言しています．
-aとbは1次元配列であるのに対し，cは2次元配列です．
-それぞれの配列の初期値は，下記の通りです．

-* XMP/Cのイメージ0，XMP/Fortranのイメージ1
+In the above example, 3 Coarrays a, b, c are declared. a and b are 1-dimensional arrays and c is a 2-dimensional array.
+The following shows the initial values of each array.

+* Image 0 in XMP/C, Image 1 in XMP/Fortran
-   * a : 0から9
+   * a : from 0 to 9
-   * b : 0から9
+   * b : from 0 to 9
-   * c : 0から99
+   * c : from 0 to 99
-* XMP/Cのイメージ1，XMP/Fortranのイメージ2
+* Image 1 in XMP/C, Image 2 in XMP/Fortran
-   * a : 10から19
+   * a : from 10 to 19
-   * b : 10から19
+   * b : from 10 to 19
-   * c : 100から199
+   * c : from 100 to 199

-連続領域の片側通信
+One-sided Communication for a Contiguous Region
 ^^^^^^^^^^^^^^^^^^^^^
-最初のGetにおいて，XMP/Cでは，イメージ0はイメージ1が持つ配列a[5]から3要素を配列aの先頭にGetしています．
-同様に，XMP/Fortranでは，イメージ1はイメージ2が持つ配列a(6)から3要素を配列aの先頭にGetしています．

-Get終了後の配列aは，下記のようになります．
+In the second get communication, image 0 gets a[5:3] from image 1 and stores them to a[0:3] (in XMP/C).
+In XMP/Fortran, image 1 gets a[6:8] from image 2 and stores them to a(1:3)

+After the communication, array a has the following values.

 .. code-block:: bash